Abstract del progetto

 implies large average distances between base stations.
 Mobile sensor platforms that have been previously developed suffer from high complexity and insufficient robustness and are not widely available.
 The integration of electronic sensors, propulsion systems, position tracking and information transfer in robots for environmental sensing invariably leads to costly systems that require frequent servicing.

 Advances in bioinspired robotics, material science, Artificial Intelligence (AI), and hyperspectral imaging, can together offer innovative and concrete solutions for a deeper analysis of natural processes and to intervene consequently with effective strategies.
-At the same time, a sustainable approach for the design of new technologies is needed to reduce current problems related to energy costs and e-waste produced.

 I-Seed targets toward the development of a radically simplified and environmentally friendly, approach for analysing and monitoring topsoil and air above soil environments and for extending environmental sensor frameworks for filling existing gaps of data analysis systems.
 Specifically, by looking at natural dispersion strategies of plant seeds, I-Seed aims at designing and deploying bioinspired soft miniaturized robots (“I-Seeds”) as a novel green-technology systems able to move by exploiting their morphological computation abilities, and to measure, in-situ, key parameters in the topsoil (i.e., humidity “RH”, temperature “T”, carbon dioxide “CO2”, mercury ions “Hg2+”) and in the air above the top soil (RH, T, CO2).
 I-Seeds sensing is based on a chemical transduction mechanism and fluorescence-based optical readout, with a low cost and a decreased level of design complexity because of the integrated functionalities in the materials that build their architecture.
 The robots are made of environmentally benign components and use a bio-inspired dispersion mechanism for an easy self-deployment and for covering large areas.